andreevn/vanyx-whitepaper/whitepaper.md

 ## 3.2 Stealth Addresses

 To achieve a satisfactory level of anonymity, Vanyx will build on the Diffie–Hellman key exchange technique described in CryptoNote, commonly referred to as 'Stealth Addresses'.
-Stealth addresses protect the recipients anonminity by generating a new public key for each transaction.
+Stealth addresses protect the recipients anonymity by generating a new public key for each transaction.
 That way all a user needs to do is publish a single public address to achieve unlinkable payments.
 This design solves the 'address reuse' issue and makes it incredibly tough for any observer to determine if two addresses are linked together.

 The following depicts a traditional transation, note how each public key must be associated with a private key: